Winchester - Castle Hall

 Winchester - The Eclipse public house

 Beheaded opposite the pub for assisting local rebels, the tall grey shade of Alice Lisle now haunts the area where she spent her last night on earth.
-This is one of three locations reportedly haunt by Lady Lisle.
+This is one of three locations reportedly haunted by Lady Lisle.

 Winchester - Theatre Royal (was the Market Hotel)